Inside Humour Me: What it is really like to work in a new-age advertising agency

 The rest of us had no excuse.

-But the Senior Creative Manager was not the only one that was under strain.
+But the Senior Creative Manager was not the only one who was under strain.
 There was a lot of work to be completed by the end of the week, and we were racing against time.

 A leading smart phone brand had approached us and told us that they would like us to create and execute an enormous campaign for us.
 We had worked with that brand multiple times before, so we did not think that conceptualization of a campaign for the upcoming pitch would be too difficult.